perfectacle/check-browsers/README.md

 3. [Browser List](#browser-list)

 ## Installation
-You must install node.js and open terminal or CMD.
+You must install node.js and open terminal or cmd.
-and change directory your project directory.
+and change directory to your project directory.
 and type below.
 ```
 $ npm i -S check-browsers